Bill Ward is a British actor and photographer, born and raised in Newcastle-upon-Tyne.

 A professional actor since 2000, his career includes extensive rep theatre experience (Bath Theatre Royal, Bristol Old Vic, Manchester Royal Exchange, Nothern Stage, Theatre Clwyd), West End (Spamalot, Million Dollar Quartet, Viva Forever), New Writing (National Theatre Studio, Battersea Arts Centre, White Bear), Off West End (Southwark Playhouse), Film (A Dark Reflection, Great Ghost Rescue, Ellie Rose) and TV (Silent Witness, Robin Hood, Footballers Wives, Cold Blood, Jonathan Creek, Midsomer Murders, Casualty, The Bill, Coronation Street, Emmerdale, Eastenders etc.)

 He is probably best known for playing the badly behaved builder Charlie Stubbs in the UK TV show Coronation Street, a role he played for 280 episodes and three and a half years, and for which he won a number of awards.
-He recently finished playing the long suffering farmer, James Barton, in Emmerdale.
+He recently finished playing the long suffering farmer, James Barton, in Emmerdale, and is currently touring the UK with the musical Legally Blonde.

-He has permanent collections with The Contemporary Six Gallery in Manchester, the Mick Oxley Gallery in Craster, Northumberland, Webbs Fine Art Gallery in London, and the online gallery The Global Art Company.
-He has had solo exhibitions at the Wendy J Levy Gallery in Manchester, The Royal Exchange Theatre in Manchester, The Tabernacle in Notting Hill, Hollingworth Lake nr.
-Rochdale, and The Alhambra Gallery in Sydenham.
-His work has also been exhibited at The Diemar Noble Gallery in London, The Louise Janetta Studio in Buxton and the Manchester Buy Art Fair, as well as numerous bars, restaurants and cafes.
+He has permanent collections with the Mick Oxley Gallery in Craster, Northumberland, and the online gallery The Global Art Company.
+He has had solo exhibitions at the Wendy J Levy Gallery in Manchester, The Royal Exchange Theatre in Manchester, The Tabernacle in Notting Hill, The Number Ten Gallery in Rochdale, Hollingworth Lake nr.
+Littleborough, and The Alhambra Gallery in Sydenham.
+His work has also been exhibited at The Diemar Noble Gallery in London, The Contemporary Six Gallery in Manchester, Webbs Fine Art Gallery in London, The Louise Janetta Studio in Buxton, the Rochdale Literature and Ideas Festival, the Manchester Buy Art Fair, as well as numerous bars, restaurants and cafes.

 Constantly in search of peace and quiet, his photography is a response, and in many ways an antidote, to the time he spends as an actor working in the public eye.